black-birb/docker-shopware6-develop/README.md

 You get the error, that a public.pem or private.pem file is missing, enter the container and run the `bin/console system:generate-jwt-secret` command.
 It will generate the required certificates for you.

+## Update Shopware

+In order to update shopware, you just have to update the Shopware version URL in the `Dockerfile` and set the version inside the `VERSION` file to the Shopware version.

+After this you can build the container by running `make` to test it.

+If the container works like you expect it to be, publish it with `make push`.
+This will create a new tag with the version given in the `VERSION` file and updates the latest tag to the just created version.
+After that, both tags will be pushed to the dockerhub